Configuration Lie groupoids and orbifold braid groups: Some basics

-Now, recall that if a discrete group $H$ acts on a manifold $M$ properly discontinuously, then the quotient $M/H$ has an orbifold structure.
-In the following example we see how to associate a Lie groupoid to this data, in a more general setting.
+Now, recall that if a discrete group $H$ acts on a manifold $M$ effectively and properly discontinuously, then the quotient $M/H$ has an orbifold structure.
+In Example \ref{tg} we have seen how to associate a Lie groupoid to this data, in a more general setting.